NachoNievaG/go-tester.nvim/README.md

 Forget about opening tmux or another terminal instance to run your file/package tests.

 ## What is go-tester?
-Go tester is a way to avoid the context switching in running a test suite in your golang project
+Go tester is a way to avoid the context switching in running a test suite in your golang project.<br>
+As soon as you run the command, you can begin to fix all from tests to actual source code, just for the tests to be re-run as soon as you save the files you are coding in.

 ![Imgur](https://imgur.com/gOOQOBV.gif)